michaelschrijver/1kb-project/README.md

 This is used not only in the unpacker itself but also in the final payload.

 The final payload is packed by compress.py.
 It makes a histogram of the payload and uses that to find the most frequent bytes.
 These most frequent bytes are replaced by shorter bit sequences starting with a 1-bit, the others get a 0-bit prefix.
-Net result is a shorter payload, though the loss don't completely offset the size of the unpacker.
+Net result is a shorter payload, though the loss doesn't completely offset the size of the unpacker.
 Reuse in the payload does make up for that.

 The final payload is assembled from 1kb.s.
 In the file various macros are combined together to form the program.
-Various source files provides parts: vga.s - VGA initialization, sets a text mode, palette and loads a partial font vga_registers.s - VGA initialization data opl.s - OPL-2 code pic.s - PIC initialization code, configure interrupts i8042.s - 8042 initialization, only used for PS/2 keyboard notes.s - Initializes a table with notes in OPL-2 form,
+Various source files provides parts: vga.s - VGA initialization, sets a text mode, palette and loads a partial font vga_registers.s - VGA initialization data opl.s - OPL-2 code i8042.s - 8042 initialization, only used for PS/2 keyboard notes.s - Initializes a table with notes in OPL-2 form,
             contains code to output a note name to screen tracker.s - Tracker playback code and line rendering code

-1kb.s itself contains the keyboard interrupt handler and the main loop.
+1kb.s itself contains the keyboard handler and the main loop.

 Some of the data is generated using python scripts: compress.py - Compressing payload for bitdec.s